ExaWorks/job-api-spec/specification.md

 ```

-#### Submit a malformed or unsatisfiable job
+#### Submit a Malformed or Unsatisfiable Job

-Use the exception types to distinguish between re-triable or not
+Uses exception types to distinguish whether a job is re-triable or not

 ```python
 import psij